 - Store bundles indoors or under cover with enough support to keep panels flat.

 - On the job site, schedule delivery as close as possible to time of use.

 - Protect panel edges and corners.
-This is especially important with tongue and groove plywood.
+This is especially true for tongue and groove panels.